orey/graphapps/README.md

 By reusing the same semantic grammar, multiple sources of data can be gathered in the same semantic database (current tests are using [Apache Jena](http://jena.apache.org/)).

-#### 3.3.2 Visualizing RDF data
+#### Visualizing RDF data

 *Per se* RDF data are quite complicated to represent because of the hierachy of predicates.
-The following tools do not consider this hierarchy and generate one edge per predicate while generating only one node for the subject and object.
+The following tools do not consider this hierarchy and generate one new edge object per predicate, while generating only one node for the subject and object across the full set of triples.

 The [rdfviz](https://github.com/orey/rdfviz) repo contains two options of visualization:

   * `GML` conversion, to be imported in tools like [Yed](https://www.yworks.com/products/yed) or [Cytoscape](https://cytoscape.org/);
   * `dot` conversion to be displayed with [GraphViz](http://graphviz.org/).

-#### 3.3.3 Exploring RDF graph data through neighborhoods
+#### Exploring RDF graph data through neighborhoods

 In the original GraphApps project, a lot of efforts were put in the use of node neighborhood as a basic element of knowledge navigation.